Share Dilution

 Limits

 This interpretation identifies a share-count-and-financing-activity pattern, not capital allocation quality or shareholder value destruction.
-The absolute-financing-cash-flow obs mixes debt issuance, debt repayment, buybacks, and equity raises into a single absolute-magnitude reading; it does not isolate stock issuance.
+The absolute-financing-cash-flow observation mixes debt issuance, debt repayment, buybacks, and equity raises into a single absolute-magnitude reading; it does not isolate stock issuance.
 It does not assess whether issuance funded valuable investments, predict future dilution, or indicate management intent.

 Screen for Share Dilution